Louis de la Parte Florida Mental Health Institute Research Library

 PubMed, a service of the National Library of Medicine, includes over 15 million citations for biomedical articles back to the 1950's.
 Updated weekly, PubMEd includes all citations in MEDLINE and a number of additional life science journals not indexed in Medline.
 PubMed includes links to many sites providing full text articles and other related resources.
 One such site is PubMedCentral, the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature.

-For more information, please feel free to contact us at http://lib.usf.edu/fmhi/contact-us/
+For more information, please feel free to contact me at http://lib.usf.edu/fmhi/contact-us/